 Definition

-A vapor chamber is a sealed, flattened two-phase heat-transfer device, essentially a planar heat pipe, that spreads concentrated heat from a chip across a much larger surface area.
-It contains a wick structure and a small charge of working fluid in equilibrium with its own vapor, giving it an effective thermal conductivity far higher than solid copper of the same dimensions.
+A vapor chamber is a sealed, flattened two-phase heat-transfer device — essentially a planar heat pipe — that spreads concentrated heat from a chip across a much larger surface area.
+Inside the thin metal envelope sit a wick structure and a small charge of working fluid in equilibrium with its own vapor, giving the device an effective thermal conductivity many times higher than solid copper of the same dimensions.
+It does not remove heat from a system; it relocates and spreads heat so something else can remove it well.

-Heat from the chip evaporates the fluid at the hot zone.
-The vapor spreads two-dimensionally across the chamber, condenses against the cooler outer wall where a heatsink or fins reject the heat, and capillary action in the wick returns the liquid to the hot spot.
-Unlike a one-dimensional heat pipe that ferries heat to a remote sink, a vapor chamber spreads heat laterally to a local sink, which suits a hot ASIC die feeding a finned heatsink.
+Heat entering from the chip evaporates the working fluid at the hot zone, absorbing large amounts of energy as latent heat of vaporization.
+The vapor expands two-dimensionally across the chamber's internal cavity — moving heat far faster than conduction through metal — and condenses against the cooler outer wall, where a heatsink or fin stack rejects the energy.
+Capillary action in the wick then pulls the condensed liquid back to the hot spot, and the cycle runs continuously with no pump, no power, and no moving parts.
+The distinction from a heat pipe is geometric: a pipe ferries heat in one dimension to a remote sink, while a vapor chamber spreads it laterally under a local sink — the right shape for a small, intense heat source feeding a large finned surface directly above it.

 Relevance to mining hardware